Complete Inference of Causal Relations between Dynamical Systems: Conclusions

-We should mention that correlation dimension and mutual information dimension have been applied to evaluate connection between dynamical systems, but none of them led to exhausting description of bivariate causal relationships due to their symmetric nature \cite{romano2016, Sugiyama2013}.
+It is worth noting that correlation dimension and mutual information dimension have been applied to evaluate connections between dynamical systems, but neither provides an exhaustive description of bivariate causal relationships \cite{Hirata2010} due to their symmetric nature \cite{romano2016, Sugiyama2013} nor an inference machinery \cite{krakovska_2019}.